-KENMORE AVE.
-AND BELDEN AVE.
+24TH ST. AND HOMAN AVE.
 WATER PROJECT PROJECT DESCRIPTION

-Project: The Department of Water Management will soon be installing 702 feet of 8-inch and 1,138 feet of 16-inch water main in N. Kenmore Avenue, from W. Fullerton Avenue to W. Belden Avenue, and W. Belden Avenue, from N. Kenmore Avenue to N. Fremont Street.
+Project: The Department of Water Management will soon installing 1,583 feet of 8-inch water main in W. 24th Street, from S. Trumbull Avenue to S. Homan Avenue and S. Homan Avenue, from W. 24th Street to W. 26th Street.

-Reason: The old main consist of a 6-inch and 12-inch pipe and we want to expand capacity.
-Further, the old pipe dates back to 1888 and needs to be replaced.
+Reason: The old main consist of a 6- inch pipe and we want to expand capacity.
+Further the old pipe dates back to 1888 and needs to be replaced.

-Timing: We will begin installing the new water main shortly, and expect the work to be completed by late October 2013.
-In addition, following the completion of the water main work, a new sewer main will be installed.
-Final restoration will follow the completion of the sewer main installation.
+Timing: We will begin installing the new water main shortly, and expect the water main work to be completed in mid November 2014.
+Restoration will follow in mid April 2015.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.

-Traffic: We will allow traffic to flow on N. Kenmore Avenue and W. Belden Avenue outside of our working hours.
+Traffic: We will allow traffic to flow on W. 24th Street and S. Homan Avenue outside of our working hours.
 When we are working in the street, we have to close it to traffic for reasons of safety.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
 Outside of working hours, a lane will be left open for local traffic only.

-Parking: We will post our work area for "No Parking" as needed, during work hours.
+Parking: We will post our work area for "No Parking" as needed, during work hours (7am-4pm).
 We are agreeable to parking outside of those hours, but will have to insist that cars be moved by the start of the next workday.
 We will try to preserve as much parking as we can.